Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Low-Dust and Quiet (Including Luxury and EV Applications)

 If you are driving something with polished alloys, a luxury sedan, or an EV where brake regeneration already does most of the work, ceramic is your compound.
-The ceramic fibre matrix keeps dust light-coloured and fine rather than the black iron-rich grime you get from metallic pads.
+The ceramic fiber matrix keeps dust light-colored and fine rather than the black iron-rich grime you get from metallic pads.
 Akebono Euro and ProACT lines, Hawk HPS Quiet Slot (for a slightly higher-performance option), and Brembo OE-type ceramics all perform well in this category.
 EVs with regenerative braking actually have a secondary issue: pads sit idle long enough to develop surface corrosion on rotors, which then causes an initial squeal.
 Look for compounds that stay active at low pedal application.

 Spirited Street and Canyon Running